-This module has introduced you to postcolonial feminist theory and debates on Global North led feminist development initiatives in the Global South.
+This module has introduced you to postcolonial feminist theory and debates on Global North-led feminist development initiatives in the Global South.
 Western-led campaigns to liberate women and girls in the Global South, critics point out, tend to rely upon stereotypes and simplifications about women and girls in the Global South.
-Further, campaigns led by the Global North to ‘save’ women and girls in the Global South tend to emphasize Western indicators of progress, including economic growth.
+Further, campaigns led by the Global North to ‘save’ women and girls in the Global South tend to emphasize Western progress indicators, including economic growth.

-Postcolonial feminists, building upon the work of Gayatri Spivak, critique colonial and imperial discourses about white men (and women) saving brown women from brown men, and urge people from the Global North to examine issues of gender inequality in their own societies.
-Indeed, while women and girls in the Global North generally have access to education, gender-based and racist violence persist.
+Postcolonial feminists, building upon the work of Gayatri Spivak, critique colonial and imperial discourses about white men (and women) saving brown women from brown men.
+Postcolonial feminists urge people from the Global North to examine issues of gender inequality in their own societies instead.
+Indeed, while women and girls in the Global North generally have access to education, gender-based and racist violence persists.
 In Edmonton, for example, Black Muslim women wearing hijabs have been the subjects of at least five recent attacks.

 Remember to check into eClass to submit upcoming activities and assignments, participate in the discussion board, and communicate with your instructor.

 Chadya, Joyce M. 2003.
 “Mother Politics: Anti-colonial Nationalism and the Woman Question in Africa.”
 Journal of Women’s History, 15 (3): 153-57. https://doi.org/10.1353/jowh.2003.0064.